Lagrangian torus fibrations and homological mirror symmetry for the conifold: The construction of the SYZ mirror

-Note that $\Yv_0$ is an open affine subvariety of $X^0$, and the superpotential $W$ naturally extends to $X^0$.
-We conclude that \begin{proposition}[{\cite[Section 11]{Abouzaid-Auroux-Katzarkov_LFB}}] The Landau Ginzburg model $(X^0,W)$ is the completed, corrected SYZ mirror to $Y$ with respect to the anticanonical divisor $H$.
+Note that $\Yv_0$ is an open subvariety of $X^0$, and the superpotential $W$ naturally extends to $X^0$, so the above argument also gives a natural completion of this Landau-Ginzburg model: \begin{proposition}[{\cite[Section 11]{Abouzaid-Auroux-Katzarkov_LFB}}] The Landau-Ginzburg model $(X^0,W)$ is the completed, corrected SYZ mirror to $Y$ with respect to the anticanonical divisor $H$.
 In particular, $X^0$ is the completed, corrected SYZ mirror to $Y^0 = Y \setminus H$. \end{proposition}

 \begin{remark} It is natural to speculate that the `missing points' $X^0 \setminus \Yv_0$ correspond to singular fibers $L_u := \rho^{-1}(u)$ of the SYZ fibration $\rho : Y^0 \to \bR^3$, where $u \in \Gamma$ is a point in the discriminant locus.
 In Section \ref{sc:immersed}, we will try to justify this speculation by some Floer-theoretic computations. \end{remark}